kisorniru/API-Base-Project/README.md

 # API Base Project

-A practical base for Django REST Framework APIs.
+A practical base for Django REST Framework APIs, shaped from small planning notes and repeated project setup needs.

 A small Django and Django REST Framework base project for starting JSON APIs with predictable settings, routes, responses, validation, authentication examples, and tests.